TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 24/2 Samuel 24.1.md

 ---

-And again the anger of Jehovah was kindled against Israel, and he moved David against them, saying, Go, number Israel and Judah.
+Again the anger of Yahweh was kindled against Israel, and he moved David against them, saying, "Go, number Israel and Judah."